 In certain industries, the emphasis on creating strategic plans continues to grow.
-As regulations tighten, industries like healthcare, government and education are becoming required to create plans to document where funding is allocated and ensure funds are utilized properly.
+As regulations tighten, industries like healthcare, government, and education are becoming required to create plans to document where funding is allocated and ensure funds are utilized properly.
 But with this mandate in some industries, others are still miles behind in creating strategic plans.
 And regardless of the industry, plans miss the mark time and time again, leaving extreme amounts of time and money wasted on failed execution.

 In working with hundreds of clients across thousands of plans, we at AchieveIt have seen plans both succeed and fail.
-We have also had the opportunity to communicate with numerous individuals in the strategic planning space on how they plan, what works and, perhaps more importantly, what doesn’t work.
+We have also had the opportunity to communicate with numerous individuals in the strategic planning space on how they plan, what works, and perhaps more importantly, what doesn’t work.
 Based on these insights, I’ve identified 5 key strategic planning myths that organizations often believe to be true.
 These myths are widespread and are likely culprits in failed plans.

 Does your strategic planning process resemble Moses coming down with the 10 commandments?
 If so, it needs to be changed.
-One of the biggest reasons strategies fail is due to lack of adoption.
+One of the biggest reasons strategies fail is due to a lack of adoption.
 Your people are the key to successful adoption and it’s critical to involve them in the change process.
 At AchieveIt, we refer to this as Participative Execution.
 Include employees in the strategic planning process to connect them with organizational goals and increase their investment in plan execution.

-While plan development should involve individuals from each division, planning and managing in silos will often disappoint.
-I’ve seen numerous organizations that have previously created and managed individual plans by division, group or service line.
+While plan development should involve individuals from each division, planning, and managing in silos will often disappoint.
+I’ve seen numerous organizations that have previously created and managed individual plans by division, group, or service line.
 In nearly every case, they lacked true direction because they had no organizational mission or strategy to follow.

 Additionally, these organizations often find out too late that initiatives require resources from multiple divisions.
 An approach with silos leads to wasted resources and poor communication, neither of which are ideal for strong execution.
 Instead, create an overarching strategic plan for the organization with inputs for divisional strategic plans.
 Include individuals from different divisions in the strategic planning process to ensure everyone is aligned and on board with the organizational goals.